Project Plug

 Back to the top of this section

-All six wells are located in the Los Angeles Canoga Park section, near a busy recreational area.
+The six wells are located in the Canoga Park Oil Field which sits in the West Hills area of Los Angeles.
+The wells are near a busy recreational area.

 Back to the top of this section